How Eye Color Can Change

 For a small percentage of people, their eyes actually can change color.
 With age, eyes can naturally become either darker or lighter.

-What Causes Eye Color to Change Over Time?
+What Causes Eye Color to Change As You Get Older?

 Pigment melanin is what determines eye color.
 The more connective tissue at the front of the iris called the stroma, the darker the eyes are.
 Eyes with less connective tissue tend to be of a lighter color.